 Bottles and Nipples

 We didn’t plan on bottle feeding so we were totally unprepared here.
-But we ended up buying a ton of both and it added up pretty quick.
+But we ended up buying a ton of both and it added up pretty quickly.

-Again, not something we expected to need, but when you end up pumping, you end up with lots of bottle for be sanitized.
+Again, not something we expected to need, but when you end up pumping, you end up with lots of bottles to be sanitized.
 We did the boiling water thing at first and then splurged and bought an actual sanitizer (this is the one we got) and it was the best money spent.
-It made life so much easier for my husband, whose job every night after he got off work at 11pm was to sanitize the day’s pump parts and bottles.
+It made life so much easier for my husband, whose job every night after he got off work at 11 pm was to sanitize the day’s pump parts and bottles.